 The case for talent retention

 Talent retention is important even in the hospitality and restaurant industries where turnover is at an all-time high.
-“Reducing the rate of turnover within the first 90 days of employment, when turnover is generally the highest, should be a priority”, said Angela Nalwa, a managing director of HR Transformation at Grant Thornton.
+“Reducing the rate of turnover within the first 90 days of employment, when turnover is generally the highest, should be a priority”, said Angela Nalwa, leader, HR Transformation at Grant Thornton.
 “The cost of turnover is increasing and is made up of the time to source and hire a new worker, skills training and on the job training.
-This time can be up to two months until the worker is proficient.”
+It can take up to two months until the worker is proficient.”
 Both onboarding and training new employees take time and money so the less frequently you do so, the more companies can save and the less disruption to the team.

 Nalwa suggested that hospitality and restaurant leaders focus on three talent attraction and retention strategies: Career development and training, compensation and rewards and employees’ perception of the organization – its values and culture.